 Fall is in the air, and I can’t stop daydreaming about birch forests!
 This simple DIY coat rack is inspired by the lovely birch trees, made from found objects: branches and reclaimed fence wood.

-First step, clean and sand the fence wood.
+clean and sand the fence wood.
 Create some tree trunk silhouette with masking tape.
 A quick sketch on a piece of paper can be helpful.
 Paint the trees white with acrylic or other paints you have.
 Paint quickly and leave some texture with your brush marks.

 Then collect some dried branches about 0.5″ to 0.75″ in diameter, cut each piece at the base with a hand saw at a slight angle, so when you place them on the face of the wood, they go diagonally upward.
 Make some half circle leaves with yellow colored paper, or paint some paper yellow then cut the leaves out.
 I used 2 shades of yellow here.

-Next arrange the branches and leaves so they look nice on the entire piece, then mark the bottom of each branch with a number, and mark on the back side of the wood where each branch is placed with the corresponding number, also mark the direction that each branch goes up.
+Arrange the branches and leaves so they look nice on the entire piece, then mark the bottom of each branch with a number, and mark on the back side of the wood where each branch is placed with the corresponding number, also mark the direction that each branch goes up.
 You can also mark the front side, as long as it gives enough clarity for the next step – drilling.

 Love birch trees and aspen forests?
 Check out this simple Birch Inspired Shadow Box for an easy wall decor -you only need 2 pieces of paper to make this one!

 Want another coat rack idea?
 Check out this Reclaimed Water Faucet Coat Rack!

 Happy fall days to you and see you soon!